 Cost of winding up the company (SIA)

-State fee for liquidation of the Company (LLC) - 30EUR.
-The fee is payable on the platform of the Register of Enterprises or the documents must be accompanied by a payment order for payment of the fee.
+The compulsory costs of winding up a company (SIA) consist of State fees for liquidation of the Company (LLC) - 30EUR.
+The payment of the fee is made on the platform of the Register of Companies or the documents must be accompanied by a payment order for payment of the fee.

 1-3 working days (excluding day of submission)